 While there are conflicting views regarding today’s Internet pornography and its impact on sexual health, many people claim from experience that abstaining from pornography can help with ED.
 They believe that pornography can cause someone to be desensitized to normal stimulation.

 There are tests you can try to see if your ED is due to pornography or performance anxiety.
-However, please note that this test, though insightful, is not scientific or a be-all, end-all.
-It may be helpful to discuss your results with a physician.
+However, please note that although they are insightful, a do-it-yourself test is no replacement for consulting with a doctor.
+A professional health-care provider can perform more sophisticated and accurate tests like the nocturnal penile tumescence (NPT) test.

 Remember: psychological issues are not the only possible cause for erectile dysfunction!
 Before doing anything else, confirm with your doctor if there are underlying physical causes.
 Medications, diabetes, alcohol, and other health conditions may be to blame.